-From the truck accident victim’s perspective, the biggest difference concerns the severity of the injuries: permanent or disabling brain trauma, spinal cord damage or widespread orthopedic problems are the common results of a collision with a 40-ton semi rig.
-The financial recovery necessary to support an extended or permanent disability might approach or exceed seven figures.
+The biggest difference between a car accident and a truck accident is the severity of the injuries.
+Permanent or disabling brain trauma, spinal cord damage or widespread orthopedic problems are common results of a collision with a semi rig.

 How to Avoid a Truck Accident

-- Pass quickly and efficiently, and stay as far away from the side of the semi as you can.
+- Pass quickly and stay clear of the side of the semi.

-- Keep both hands on the wheel and be extra aware of your surroundings as you pass.
-If you suspect a truck may be overloaded and is swerving or having difficulty operating the truck due to overloading, avoid that truck.
+- Keep your distance if a truck driver is swerving or having difficulty operating the truck due to overloading.

 Types of Truck Accidents